Tepui: Morphology

 These table-top mountains are the remains of a large sandstone plateau that once covered the granite basement complex between the north border of the Amazon Basin and the Orinoco, between the Atlantic coast and the Rio Negro.
 This area is part of the remnants of the supercontinent Gondwana.
-Throughout the course of the history of Earth, the plateau began to erode and fragment about 300 million years ago, and about 70 million years ago the tepuis were formed from the remaining monadnocks.
+Throughout the course of the history of Earth, the plateau began to erode and fragment about 300 million years ago (mya), and about 70 mya the tepuis were formed from the remaining monadnocks.

-There are 115 such mesas in the Gran Sabana in the south-east of Venezuela on the border with Guyana and Brazil, where the highest concentration of tepuis is found.
-The precipitous mountains tower over the surrounding area by up to 1000 m.
+There are 115 such mesas in the Gran Sabana in the southeast of Venezuela on the border with Guyana and Brazil, where the highest concentration of tepuis is found.
+The precipitous tablelands tower over the surrounding area by up to 1000 m.
 Tepuis range in elevation from 1,000–3,000 m.
 The total surface area of all 115 tepuis is approximately 5000 km2.

 Because of their great age, some tepuis exhibit surface features and caves typical of karst topography, formed in more water-soluble rocks such as limestone.
-Caves here include the 671 m Abismo Guy Collet, the deepest quartzite cave in the world.
+Caves include the 671 m Abismo Guy Collet, the deepest quartzite cave in the world.
 Some of the mesas are pocked with giant sinkholes up to 300 m in diameter and with sheer walls up to 300 m deep.
 These sinkholes are formed when the roofs of tunnels carved by underground rivers collapse.

 Berry, Huber, et al. (1995) sort the tepuis into four districts defined by geographical criteria (drainage basins) and floristic affinities.